What feedback do biology students in UK higher education need?

 How should feedback work for research and independent projects?

-For proposals, ethics applications, methods and drafts, students benefit from focused, staged feedback that tests the logic of hypotheses and the robustness of methodology.
+For proposals, ethics applications, methods and drafts, students benefit from focused, staged feedback that checks the logic of hypotheses and the robustness of methodology.
 Comments should point to concrete next steps, alternative analytical options and sources to consult.

 How can peer feedback be strengthened?